 This is an optional file that will be created when the user saves preferences under Main Menu > Edit > Preferences...
 Data.
 It can contain two basic things: 1) the reader name desired to be the default Format in the Data Reader dialog, and/or 2) any reader names that the user does NOT want to appear in the Format list.
 The default data Format will be "Case" unless this file exists and overrides it.
-Also, by default, all readers (both internal and User-Defined) will appear in the list of available reader Formats unless specifically set to be removed in this file.
-The file must be called ensight_reader_prefs.def and be located in the .ensight7 directory of the user's home directory or be located in \$CEI_HOME/ensight76/site_preferences.
+Also, by default, all readers will appear in the list of available reader Formats unless specifically set to be removed in this file.
+The file must be called ensight_reader_prefs.def and be located in the .ensight8 directory of the user's home directory or be located in \$CEI HOME/ensight82/site preferences.